hany606/hany606.github.io/index.md

 ## News:

+- **August 2022:** Joined VDC lab
-- July 2022: Graduated with Bachelor in Computer Science (Robotics track), Innopolis University.
+- **July 2022:** Graduated with Bachelor in Computer Science (Robotics track), Innopolis University.
+- **April 2022:** Got accepted in Automation and Electrical Engineering, Master of Science (Technology) (2 yrs) Aalto University, School of Electrical Engineering.
+- **Feburary 2022:** Got accepted to attend "2022 IEEE RAS Summer School on Multi-Robot Systems in Prague"
+- **Feburuary 2022:** Got accepted in M.S. in Robotics  at KAIST
-- March 2022: "Optimization-based Trajectory Tracking Approach for Multi-rotor Aerial Vehicles  in  Unknown  Environments" got accepted in RA-L (Second Author)
+- **January 2022:** "Optimization-based Trajectory Tracking Approach for Multi-rotor Aerial Vehicles  in  Unknown  Environments" got accepted in RA-L (Second Author)
+- **December 2021:** Got accepted in Master of Science programme in ’Master Systems and Control’ from University of Twente.

+**Disclaimer: of course many failures, bad news and rejections happened during these wonderful news, however, I am determined to overcome these failures inshallah**

 ## Research Interest
 At the current moment, I am interested in: